zyphlar/influxdb.org/source/docs/v0.9/query_language/data_exploration.md

 FROM cpu_load
 ```

-And you can further filter show series with a where clause like you can with `SHOW MEASUREMENTS`
+And you can further filter `SHOW SERIES` with a `WHERE` clause like you can with `SHOW MEASUREMENTS`

 ```sql
 SHOW SERIES